 Just like everything else on your school website, an effective overlay is tailored to your target audience, and because your audience is made up of parents, offers around buy one get one free or a coupon probably won’t work all that well!
 Instead, opt for something a little softer and learning-focused.
 An overlay that simply asks if you would like to receive updates on events, enrollment deadlines and news might work better.

-Another approach is offering parents access to custom content in exchange for their contact info.
+Another approach is offering parents access to custom school website content in exchange for their contact info.
 Custom content can be any content (video, eBook, slideshow) that a parent (especially your target parent) would find valuable.
 An article on “The 10 signs your child is gifted” or an info packet about “How to nurture an interest in STEM in your elementary student” would work here.
 However, it must be offered with tact.

 Avoid being too “salesy” or didactic.
 Instead, be helpful.
 “Sign up to read this eBook which can help you in your decision-making process,” or “Tell us a bit more about yourself and get a sneak peek at our year-end celebration video before anyone else!”

-Schools like Cathedral and Mason Prep know what information to include and how to present it by following the enrollment cadence: Learn, Engage, Visit, Enroll.
+Schools like Cathedral and Orchard know what information to include and how to present it by following the enrollment cadence: Learn, Engage, Visit, Enroll.
 This is the optimal order of actions for parents to take and should be how you structure the navigation of your website.
 It’s like the sales funnel of school enrollment.